dojo/widgets/src/accordion-pane/README.md

 # @dojo/widgets/accordion-pane widget

 Dojo 2's `AccordionPane` component can be used to show multiple pieces of content inside collapsible panes within a common parent component.
-It provides responsive styling and a mechanism of control over multiple child `TitlePane` components.
+It provides a mechanism of control over multiple child `TitlePane` components.

 ## Features